Ronlee12355/Road2R/README.md

 * [Data Science in Education Book](https://github.com/data-edu/data-science-in-education) - Book on data science (or data analysis) in education using R.
 * [datascience-box](https://github.com/rstudio-education/datascience-box) - Data Science Course in a Box.
 * [R語言翻轉教室](http://www.datascienceandr.org) - 全中文R語言互動式教材.
+* [Statistical Rethinking with brms ggplot2 and the tidyverse](https://bookdown.org/connect/#/apps/1850/access) - Statistical Rethinking with brms, ggplot2, and the tidyverse.